dnznCA/brilliant-blue/README.md

 ## Data honesty and limitations

-This section matters, so it's deliberately detailed.
 Brilliant Blue is a portfolio exploration tool, and it's built to be honest about what its data does and doesn't represent.

 **It shows where species were *recorded*, not where they necessarily *live*.** Every point on the map corresponds to a real observation in GBIF.
 That means the maps reflect *observation effort* as much as actual distribution — heavily surveyed waters (near research institutions, wealthy coastlines) look denser than under-sampled regions, even if the real populations don't differ that way.
 Occurrence data is not a range model.